jfuerlinger/jfuerlinger.github.io/ssh/ssh-tcp-forwarding.md

 sudo systemctl restart ssh.service
 ```

-The on the local machine I was able to forward the remote networks servers port `192.168.0.1:80` to the local port `3434`:
+Then on the local machine I was able to forward the remote networks servers port `192.168.0.1:80` to the local port `3434`:

 ```bash
 ssh -L 3434:192.168.0.1:80 network@jfuerlinger.ddns.net